wprice/amazeing/README.md

 Amazeing Example
 ----
 A simple application demonstrating a maze generation and traversal.
+Two maze generation algorithms are provided:

+- Binary Tree
+- Sidewinder

-The maze generation algorithm used is the Binary Tree algorithm (South and East), and the traversal algorithm is a variation of Tremaux.
+The traversal algorithm is a variation of Tremaux and descent first traversal.

 A maze takes varying forms through program execution